CS208 Logic & Algorithms

 But the question still remains.
 Even if we cannot fully automate logic, can we automate useful fragments of it?
 This is still a major research field, with applications in Mathematics, Software Engineering (to prove useful properties of programs, or to prove that programs do have bugs), Hardware Engineering (to prove that chip designs meet their specifications), Computer Security (to discover security flaws in systems), and many other fields.

 Another approach is to restrict the kinds of formulas we can write down.
 One useful subset of formulas are called “Horn Clauses” which all have the form ∀ x₁ ... ∀ xₙ .
-P₁(..) → ... → Q(..)
+P₁(..) → ... → Q(..).
+Horn clauses have an efficient proof search technique that forms the basis of logic programming languages like Prolog and the database query language Datalog.

 A good introduction to automated theorem proving is the Handbook of Practical Logic and Automated Reasoning which develops implementations of several automated proof systems.
 Since not all proofs can be automated, interactive theorem proving, like you have been doing in this course, is now a major area.
 The interactive proof system we have used in this course is only suitable for relatively small examples, but systems have been developed that can deal with much larger proofs, such as Coq, Isabelle, Lean and Agda.
-If you do the CS410 Advanced Functional Programming course in fourth year, you will be using Agda to construct formal proofs that are much larger than the ones in this course.
+If you do the CS410 Advanced Functional Programming course in fourth year, you will be using Agda to construct formal proofs that are much larger and more interesting than the ones in this course.